ProofLabs/dex_of/README.md

 Building Custom Docker Images.

-1. To rebuild the docker image kishorestevens/dexof:latest  use build.sh supplied in this repo.
+1. To rebuild the docker image kishorestevens/dexof:latest, clone or fork this repo, and  use build.sh

 ./build.sh

-2. If you want to call the image something else, change the image label inside the script.
+2. If you want to call the image something else, edit the label in the build.sh script.

 https://prooflab.stevens.edu